Virginia Tech vs. Duke NCAA Football Odds, Plays and Insights | November 13, 2021

 Duke Stats and Trends

-- Duke is 4-2 against the spread and 3-3 overall in games when it scores more than 21.8 points.
+- Duke is 4-2 against the spread and 3-3 overall when the team scores more than 21.8 points.

-- The Blue Devils have turned the ball over 17 times this season, six more turnovers than the Hokies have forced (11).
+- This season the Blue Devils have turned the ball over 17 times, six more than the Hokies' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.